The Little Prince: Plot

 Eight days after the plane crash, the narrator and the prince are dying of thirst.
 The prince becomes morose and longs to return home and see his flower.
+Although losing hope, the prince insists that “Somewhere in the desert there is a well,” urging the narrator to continue.
+And at dawn, the narrator finds the well, saving them.

-The prince finds a well, saving them.
-The narrator later finds the prince talking to the snake, discussing his return home and his desire to see his rose again, worrying that she has been left to fend for herself.
+The prince reminds the narrator that his plane must still be fixed, leaving him there until the work is done.
+Upon successfully repairing the plane and returning to the prince, the narrator finds the prince talking to the snake, discussing his return home and his desire to see his rose again, worrying that she has been left to fend for herself.

 The prince bids farewell to the narrator and states that if it looks as though he has died, it is only because his body is too heavy to take with him to his planet.
 The prince warns the narrator not to watch him leave, as it will upset him.
 The narrator, realizing what will happen, refuses to leave the prince's side.
-The prince says that the narrator only needs to look at the stars to think of the prince's laughter and that it will seem as if all the stars are laughing.
+The prince tells the narrator that he only needs to look at the stars to think of the prince's laughter and that it will seem as if all the stars are laughing.
 The prince then walks away and allows the snake to bite him, falling down.

 The next morning, the narrator cannot find the prince's body.
 Managing to repair his airplane, he leaves the desert.
-The narrator requests to be contacted by anyone in that area who encounters a boy like the prince.
+The narrator ends his story by addressing the reader directly, requesting to be contacted if one ever encounters a boy like the prince.